jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 RSA specifies models in terms of the predicted similarity or dissimilarity of discrete experimental conditions.
 Therefore, when constructing the model in the RSA-style, the design matrix **Z** simply idicates which trial belonged to which condition.
 The main core of the model is in the component second moment matrices, which specify the covariances between conditions, and hence both Eucledian and correlation distances between different experimental conditions ([@fig:Fig2]C).
 For example, the first component predicts that sequence I and II, which both start with digit 1, share a high covariance.
 The predicted covariances can be calculated as the inner product of the feature sets $\mathbf{FF}^{T}$.

 #### Which one to use which approach?
 The Models depicted in [@fig:Fig2]B and C are identical.
 So when should we prefer one approach over the other?
 Some of this is up to personal taste.
 However, some experiments have no discrete conditions.
-For example, each trial may be also characterized by the subject movement, or a stimulus property was varied in a continuous fashion.
+For example, each trial may be also be characterized by the subject movement, or a stimulus property was varied in a continuous fashion.
 For these experiments, the best way is to formulate the model in an encoding style.
 Even if there are discrete conditions, the conditions may differ across subjects.
 Again, encoding-style pcm models allow the models to be fitted to the group data.
 This is because the group fitting routines (see below) allow for subject-specific design matrices, but not for subject-specific second-moment matrices.
 In other situations, for example experiments with fewer discrete conditions and many feature sets, the RSA-style formulation can be more straightforward.

 Finally, the two approaches can be combined to achieve the most natural way of expressing models.
 For example in our example [@RN3713], we used the design matrix from the first finger model [@fig:Fig2]B, combined with a second moment derived from the natural statistics to capture the known covariance structure of activity patterns associated with single finger movements Ejaz et al. (2015).
 ## Model types